19hours/sg-statutes/Acts/Human Biomedical Research Act 2015.md

 [S 623/2017 wef 02/11/2017]

+(h) provision is made for any person as follows, or combination of such persons, to certify to the best of that person’s or combination of persons’ knowledge that sub‑paragraphs (a) and (e) have been complied with:

-(h) provision is made for a medical practitioner who is registered under the Medical Registration Act (Cap.
-174) as a specialist in the specialty relating to the research and who is not involved in the research as a researcher or supervisor to certify, prior to the enrolment of the research subject to the best of the specialist’s knowledge that sub‑paragraphs (a) to (e) have been complied with.
+(i) a medical practitioner who is registered under the Medical Registration Act (Cap.
+174) as a specialist in the specialty relating to the research and who is not involved in the research as a researcher or supervisor;

+(ii) a person approved by the Director by name, or holding the office or designation or falling within the description approved by the Director.

+[S 701/2019 wef 01/11/2019]

 5\.
 In paragraph 4, “emergency research” means human biomedical research where life‑threatening emergency situations may arise such that appropriate consent may not be obtained before the research subject is subjected to any intervention or after any individually‑identifiable biological material is obtained from his or her body, or any of his or her individually‑identifiable health information is used.